 Our current round closes on June 30th 2018 and the grants will be distributed as follows:

 $22,000 shared between 40 Charities.
-The #10 Charities with the most Votes in each category - Animals, Disadvantaged, Medical and Other - will receive grants as follows:
+The #10 Charities with the most Votes in each category - Animals, Disadvantaged, Medical and General - will receive grants as follows:

 - The Charities with the most votes in each category will receive $2,000 each.
 4 grants in total.

 - The 2nd and 3rd Charities with the most votes in each category will receive $1,000 each.
 8 grants in total.